saltyorg/docs/docs/saltbox/install/install.md

-If you're migrating from Cloudbox you probably want the [Cloudbox migrations instructions](https://docs.saltbox.dev/reference/guides/cloudbox/)
+If you're migrating from Cloudbox you probably want the [Cloudbox migration instructions](https://docs.saltbox.dev/reference/guides/cloudbox/)

 If you're migrating from PlexGuide there are some rudimentary notes provided by a user [here](https://docs.saltbox.dev/reference/guides/plexguide/).
 Expansions to those notes would be welcome.